 Key Stage 5: Thurston Sixth

-Students can study three, with some scope for four, A level equivalent courses.
-The curriculum offers a wide range of A levels and Technical Awards alongside other qualifications such as the Extended Project Qualification.
+Students can study three, with some scope for four, A Level or equivalent, courses.
+The curriculum offers a wide range of A Levels and Technical Awards alongside other qualifications such as the Extended Project Qualification.

 There are also after school lessons in various different courses as well as many different extracurricular activities.
 Each subject area/course in the curriculum plays its own unique role.
 This is expressed through its: